Sarala Birla: Personal life

-Basant Kumar Birla agrees, "I told my colleagues, I am interested in a girl who was educated and as she was educated - even without seeing her, I had approved her."
+Eventually after this marriage, Birla became the matriarch of a large family.
+They are sometimes referred to as the "first couple of Birla empire".
+They had a son, Aditya Vikram Birla, who died early in 1995.

-Sarala was often at husband's side for 73 years.
+Sarala was with her husband for 73 years.
 She was 91 years old, but it was a familiar sight to see her holding her husband's hand during family functions, and accompanying him to the annual general meetings of various group companies.